wix-incubator/RollingNotes/README.md

 After downloading or cloning the app to your local drive, in your command prompt navigate to the root "rolling-notes" folder.

- Make sure you have npm, node and MongoDB installed with the following commands:
+ Make sure you have npm, node and MongoDB installed globally with the following commands:
 > node -v
 > npm -v
 > bower -v
 > gulp -v
 > mongo --version

 If not, make sure to install the latest versions of each globally.

 Install the node package dependencies using the following command: